 Need some inspiration?
 Check out this sample lesson plan for an online English class!

-Structuring your online English lessons gives your classes direction and, in the long run, will allow you to reflect on your teaching practice as well as how you can become a better teacher.
-By designing your lesson plan using the sections and tips above, you are already on your way towards giving your students a great online learning experience and helping them meet their needs in the best way possible!
+Structuring your online English lessons gives your classes direction and, in the long run, it helps you reflect on your teaching practice and how you can become a better teacher.
+By designing your lesson plan using the sections and tips above, you are already on your way towards giving your students a great online learning experience and helping them meet their needs in the best way possible.